a8cteam51/external-links-in-new-tab/README.md

 **License:** GPLv3 or later \
 **License URI:** http://www.gnu.org/licenses/gpl-3.0.html

 ## Description

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed leo ligula, aliquam et sem luctus, placerat facilisis orci.
-Cras faucibus, odio ac aliquet scelerisque, nisi ligula dignissim nisi, sed tincidunt magna libero vitae dui.
-Sed varius lectus turpis, fringilla maximus libero posuere nec.
-Aenean volutpat pharetra sem, et cursus leo sodales quis.
+This plugins adds a link parser to make all external links open in a new window.
+Currently only supports the post content.

 ## Installation

-This plugin requires WooCommerce 7.4+ to run.
-If you're running a lower version, please update first.
-After you made sure that you're running a supported version of WooCommerce, you may install `External Links in New Tab` either manually or through your site's plugins page.
+This plugin requires WordPress 6.2+ to run.
+You may install `External Links in New Tab` either manually or through your site's plugins page.

 ### INSTALL FROM WITHIN WORDPRESS